castle-xyz/ghost-tests/ui/README.md

     - `helperText` (*string*): Text that is used alongside the label for additional help
     - `charCount` (*boolean*): Whether to show the character count
     - `maxLength` (*number*): The maximum allowed value length
     - `onChange` (*function*): A function to call with the new value whenever the input is updated.
 You can use this instead of using the return value directly if you prefer callbacks.
+If your function returns a value, that value is used as the new value instead.

 Returns: